Executive Summary

 How Corporate Backup Care Operates

-Employee request: A worker books same-/next-day coverage via an employer platform (e.g., Care.com for Business, Bright Horizons).
+Employee request: A worker books same to next-day coverage via an employer platform for corporate backup care (e.g., Care.com for Business, Bright Horizons).

 Platform dispatch: The platform routes to contracted providers (Home Care agencies, centers, sitters); adults/elders are explicitly covered.
 Bright Horizons